keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 **Parallelization opportunities:**

 1. **At the Flow Level:** Organize tasks into phases within a flow for simultaneous execution.
-2. **Among Components:** Set up parallelization for [row-based components](/components/#configuration-rows) like database data source connectors using the same credentials to run multiple tables concurrently.
+2. **Among Component (Configuration) Rows:** Set up parallelization for [row-based components](/components/#configuration-rows) like database data source connectors using the same credentials to run multiple tables concurrently.
 This setup can be done directly in the component's UI.

 {% include tip.html title="Execute Individual Configurations" content="
 Run configurations individually in Keboola Flows for more efficient workflow management.
 You can fine-tune which rows to run in advanced settings for greater